Originally published January 20, 2020

 The content could be anything: video, imagery, graphs, text from external sites.

 What had me concerned: my client didn’t have the content available for my review.
 The content was an unknown, a black box.

-I needed to find a flexible solution, that would allow me to have random content in two sections on a page.
+I needed to find a flexible solution, one that would allow random content in two sections on a page.